 By the way, thanks for leading this effort @milan.

 #12 Updated by milan almost 3 years ago

 - Description updated (diff)

 The audience got blurred with the motivation, I guess.

 I't would be developers creating proofs of concept, debugging, testing new ideas, implementing plugins, or running semi-functional tests on PRs.

 Though, someone might like crazy ideas as run Pulp over NFS behind HAProxy or what not ;)

 I added the target user in the scope.

-#14 Updated by dalley almost 2 years ago
+#14 Updated by dalley over 2 years ago

 Now that we're using Redis + RQ instead of Rabbit / Qpid + Celery + Kombu, we can re-evaluate this issue.
 But the only thing like this I've seen is "FakeRedis" which is meant to be used exclusively for unit tests, and probably shouldn't be used even for a developer installation even if it might work.